arjvn/SFND_Lidar_Obstacle_Detection/README.md

-# Sensor Fusion Self-Driving Car Course
+# Sensor Fusion Sensor Fusion Nanodegree
 This is the first project in the Udacity Sensor Fusion Nanodegree.
 It consists of solving the following problem:

 - Pointcloud processing with the help of PLC functions